longhorn/website/content/docs/1.6.0/references/settings.md

 > - When applying the setting, Longhorn will restart all instance-manager pods.
 >
 > - When the V2 Data Engine is enabled, each instance-manager pod utilizes 1 CPU core.
 This high CPU usage is attributed to the spdk_tgt process running within each instance-manager pod.
 The spdk_tgt process is responsible for handling input/output (IO) operations and requires intensive polling.
 As a result, it consumes 100% of a dedicated CPU core to efficiently manage and process the IO requests, ensuring optimal performance and responsiveness for storage operations.

+#### Guaranteed Instance Manager CPU for V2 Data Engine

+> Default: `1250`

+Number of millicpus on each node to be reserved for each instance manager pod when the V2 Data Engine is enabled.
+By default, the Storage Performance Development Kit (SPDK) target daemon within each instance manager pod uses 1 CPU core.
+Configuring a minimum CPU usage value is essential for maintaining engine and replica stability, especially during periods of high node workload.

+> **Warning:**
+>  - Specifying a value of 0 disables CPU requests for instance manager pods.
+You must specify an integer between 1000 and 8000.
+>  - This is a global setting.
+Modifying the value triggers an automatic restart of the instance manager pods.
+Do not modify the value while volumes are still attached.

 #### Offline Replica Rebuilding